petrus1732/real-escape-game/README.md

-# hello-world
-testing

-- information about me
-  - name: Peter
+- This is an unfinished real escape game designed to be played with cellphone
-  - age: 18
+- language: Chinese
-  - hobby: rubik's cube
+- completion rate: 10%